bgoonz/docs-collection/github/code-security/secure-coding/using-codeql-code-scanning-with-your-existing-ci-system/troubleshooting-codeql-runner-in-your-ci-system.md

 ---
 title: Troubleshooting CodeQL runner in your CI system
 shortTitle: Troubleshoot CodeQL runner
-intro: 'If you''re having problems with the {% data variables.product.prodname_codeql_runner %}, you can troubleshoot by using these tips.'
+intro: "If you're having problems with the {% data variables.product.prodname_codeql_runner %}, you can troubleshoot by using these tips."
-product: '{% data reusables.gated-features.code-scanning %}'
+product: "{% data reusables.gated-features.code-scanning %}"
 redirect_from:
   - /github/finding-security-vulnerabilities-and-errors-in-your-code/troubleshooting-code-scanning-in-your-ci-system
   - /github/finding-security-vulnerabilities-and-errors-in-your-code/troubleshooting-codeql-code-scanning-in-your-ci-system
   - /code-security/secure-coding/troubleshooting-codeql-code-scanning-in-your-ci-system
   - /code-security/secure-coding/troubleshooting-codeql-runner-in-your-ci-system
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '>=3.0'
+  ghes: ">=3.0"
-  ghae: '*'
+  ghae: "*"
 type: how_to
 topics:
   - Advanced Security